Any attorney may execute a statewide JAC Court-Appointed Registry Contract (Registry Contract).

 The Registry Contract will ONLY become valid for a particular circuit when the attorney is approved by the Chief Judge

-in that circuit and JAC receives the circuit’s registry, including the attorney’s information, from the circuit’s registry
+in that circuit and JAC receives the circuit’s registry with the attorney’s information from the circuit’s registry clerk.

 s.
 27.40, F.S.,

 attorneys must enter into a contract with JAC in order to be included on a circuit registry for appointment as private court-appointed counsel.
 JAC does not assign cases to attorneys.
 Only the court may appoint an attorney pursuant to

 A copy of the current fiscal year Registry Contract and a summary of the contract changes approved by the Commission this year can be found below:

 who represents privately retained clients who have been determined Indigent for Costs (IFC), it is necessary to

 execute an Attorney Contract for Due Process Services for Persons Who Are Indigent for Costs (IFC Contract).